I visited the Nubian Pyramids of Meroe, Sudan, in 2015, as part of my 7-month, 19,000 km overland journey from Cairo to Cape Town.

-This post is from my travels in Africa in 2015/2016 when I journeyed overland from Cairo to Cape Town
+This post is from my travels in Africa in 2015/2016, when I travelled overland from Cairo to Cape Town

-The Meroe Pyramids near Shendi in Sudan, while clearly Egyptian in inspiration, are quite unlike those at Giza.
-The most notable difference is in size and pitch.
-The largest pyramid at Meroe is just under 30m high (or would have been, were it still intact) with an angle approaching 70°.
+The most notable difference between those here in Sudan and those in Giza is in size and pitch.
+The largest pyramid at Meroe is just under 30 metres high (or would have been, were it still intact) with an angle approaching 70°, whereas the Great Pyramid of Giza (Pyramid of Khufu) was almost 150 metres high with an angle of 52°.

 The smaller size allowed the pyramids to be constructed much faster and with less manpower, using simple cranes.
 Tomb chambers were dug directly into the rock below and the pyramid then erected above – a marked difference to Egypt, where the tomb is enclosed in the body of the pyramid.
 The pyramids have a rubble core encased in local sandstone (or brick towards the end of the Kushite period).